wetryingtodorock/getblock-docs/en/rpc-service/etc/json-rpc/etc_priv_uninstallFilter.md

 ---
-title: etc:priv_uninstallFilter \[POST\] {disallowed}
+title: priv_uninstallFilter  {disallowed} - Ethereum Classic
-description: Uninstalls a filter for a private contract with the specified ID.
-When afilter is no longer required, call this method.Filters time out when not requested by priv_getFilterChanges orpriv_getFilterLogs for 10 minutes.For private contracts, priv_uninstallFilter is the same aseth_uninstallFilter for public contracts.
+description: Example code for the priv_uninstallFilter  {disallowed} json-rpc method. Сomplete guide on how to use priv_uninstallFilter  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters